 Displacement @ 30000 rpm: 0.32 mils pp at 200 mV/mil from a standard prox probe gives a signal of 64 mV.
 Acceleration @ 30000 rpm: 4.05 g pk at 100 mV/g from a standard accel this gives a signal of 405 mV.
 Velocity @ 30000 rpm: 0.5 in/s pk at 100 mV/ips* from a standard piezo-velocity sensor this gives a signal of 50 mV *in/sec = ips

 Here, we see that acceleration gives a very strong signal, velocity a moderate signal, and displacement a moderate signal.

 Step 4: Consider the environment the transducer will be in

-The transducer selected needs to be able to accurately measure in the environment it is installed in.
-Pay attention to the temperature and the humidity constraints.
+The transducer selected needs to be able to accurately measure the environment it is installed in.
+Pay attention to the temperature and humidity constraints.
 Is the transducer going to be submerged?
 Are hazardous area approvals needed?

 Step 5: Choose the right transducer

 After considering the machine type, the bearing type, the frequencies of interest, the transducer sensitivity for the signals you are measuring, and the environment you are ready to make a transducer selection.

 For machines with rolling element bearings, rotating at 1500 to 3600 rpm, velocity sensors have proven to be a very effective condition monitoring tool.

 For reciprocating machines, with their ability to transmit vibration from the crankcase to the casing, and due to their lower speeds, velocity is the best measure of overall vibration severity and machine condition.
 Due to possible impact events (valves, crankshaft, crosshead, etc.) impact measurement (via an impact transmitter or accelerometer connected to an appropriate monitor) is also an indicator of machine condition.